osgeouk/website/foss4guklocal2023/lancaster.md

 ### Call for Talks

-The call for talks is now closed, but if you are still interested in presenting contact Barry and there may be space in the programme for lightning talks or announcements.
+The call for talks is now closed, and the conference has happened.

 ### Registration